U.S. Department of Transportation

 Coordinating, Developing, and Delivering Highway Transportation Innovations

 This research emphasizes two fundamental objectives: keeping vehicles on the roadway and minimizing the consequences of a vehicle leaving the roadway.
-Federal Highway Administration’s (FHWA’s) Roadway Departure research develops and promotes strategic initiatives that decrease roadway departures, reduce the number and severity of crashes resulting from roadway departures, and enhance knowledge and the tools and methods that will support sustainable efforts to monitor roadway departure crashes, understand their causes, and provide guidance for effective deployment of mitigation measures.
+Federal Highway Administration’s (FHWA’s) Roadway Safety research develops and promotes strategic initiatives that decrease roadway departures, reduce the number and severity of crashes resulting from roadway departures, and enhance knowledge and the tools and methods that will support sustainable efforts to monitor roadway departure crashes, understand their causes, and provide guidance for effective deployment of mitigation measures.
 The research emphasizes the provision of technical assistance and information to Federal, State, and local transportation agencies, in coordination with other stakeholder agencies.

 The ideal result of any good highway design and traffic control system is to prevent a vehicle from leaving its traveled lane except when the driver intends that maneuver.
 Lane departure research considers ways to provide better information to the driver about the vehicle’s position on the road surface, and to indicate to the driver when the vehicle is straying towards a potentially dangerous situation (for example, enhanced visibility of lane markings and road signage support good decisionmaking by the driver).
 Measures such as rumble strips and rumble stripes give the driver a clear warning that the vehicle is crossing a boundary between safe and potentially unsafe conditions.